 This is a great breakfast recipe for your Blackstone or griddle.
 We love cooking our migas on a Cooking Steel on our stovetop.
 We love the fact that the Cooking Steel provides a portable griddle that can be used on your grill or smoker or even inside.

 If you do not have a griddle, such as a Blackstone or Cooking Steel, you can also prepare the Authentic Mexican Migas in a cast iron pan or other heavy skillet.

-Cooking the Mexican Breakfast Migas
+Cooking the Migas Recipe